-For the purposes of this course, your title information should occur at the top of the second page of your paper (after your signed copy of the course's Academic Honor Code) and only consist of (1) your paper's word count, (2) the assignment's name, (3) a descriptive and meaningful title, and (4) your name.
+For the purposes of this course, your title information should occur at the top of the first main page of your paper and only consist of (1) your paper's word count, (2) the assignment's name, (3) a descriptive and meaningful title, and (4) your name.
 The word count should be at the top left, while the rest should be centered.
 Everything should be single-spaced in the same font, size, and style as the rest of your paper.
 The following is an example: